 —by Jack and Abbie of A Couples Calling

 One of the most famous and iconic places to visit when in Rome is Piazza Navona, perhaps the most beautiful of the many squares in Rome.
-Piazza Navona has no less than three absolutely beautiful fountains, along with the 9th-century baroque church, Sant’Agnese in Agone.
+Piazza Navona has no fewer than three stunning fountains, along with a 9th-century baroque church, Sant’Agnese in Agone.

-The square was built on the site of Emperor Domitian’s former stadium in 86 C.E.
-The stadium, which had a larger area than the Colosseum, was used for festivities and sports competitions.
-The fact that Navona Square was built on the former statium’s site also explains the oval shape of this square.
+The square was built on the site of Emperor Domitian’s former stadium in 86 CE.
+The stadium, which was larger than the Colosseum, was used for festivities and sports competitions.
+The fact that Navona Square was built on the former stadium’s site accounts for the oval shape of this square.

 The stadium was known as Circus Agonalis and it is believed that over time, its name changed to “in agone” and then to “navone” and eventually to “navona”.
 In the 15th century, the stadium was paved to give birth to Piazza Navona.

 The main attractions in Piazza Navona are the three fountains.
-The central fountain and the largest of them is Fontana dei Quattro Fiumi (fountain of the four rivers), created by Bernini.
+The central and largest fountain is Fontana dei Quattro Fiumi (Fountain of the Four Rivers), created by Bernini.
 The fountain has four figures, each representing a river on a continent – the Nile, the Ganges, the Danube and the Rio de la Plata.

 Today this piazza is an excellent place to take a break.
-On its edges, you can sit at one of the terraces for lunch or just to enjoy a glass of Prosecco.
+On its edges, you can sit at one of the terraces for lunch or just to enjoy a glass of Prosecco (one of the more enjoyable things to do when traveling alone).
 The square is also known as a meeting place for artists, who exhibit their drawings and paintings around it.

 —by Corina Preda of Another Milestone Travel Blog